 There were no reports of deaths in people aged nine years or younger and of the 1716 health care workers diagnosed who may be presumed to be younger with less co-morbidities there were five deaths reported giving a fatality rate 0.003%, which may be more representative to athletes and coaches (Wu & McGoogan, 2020).

 The most common symptoms are fever, cough and shortness of breath.
-It can be difficult to tell the difference between COVID-19 and other common respiratory illness particularly in the early stages of illness.
+Atypical symptoms include loss of taste and smell, conjunctivitis and gastrointestinal upset.
+It is not possible to tell the difference between COVID-19 and other common respiratory illness particularly in the early stages of illness.
 Individuals should consult with their doctor by calling ahead.
 The doctor can take a thorough history, including travel history, perform a physical exam and make a recommendation regarding testing for COVID-19.

 The estimated incubation period is between 1-14 days but is about five days on average.
 The incubation period is the time from when exposure to the virus occurs until symptoms start.
 Symptoms can persist for longer than three weeks, although the duration of illness will be highly variable.

-The literature has demonstrated older and immune compromised persons are more likely to have worse outcomes from the virus, compared to fit young healthy people.
-However, it has been observed that even mild cases that can be managed as an outpatient have resulted in viral pneumonia observed on lung imaging.
+The literature has demonstrated older, immune compromised and persons with cardiovascular disease are more likely to have worse outcomes from the virus, compared to fit young healthy people.
+However, it has been observed that even mild cases that can be managed as an outpatient have resulted in viral pneumonia observed on lung imaging, myocarditis, post viral arthritis, post viral fatigue and other non-respiratory complications.
 What this means for athletes is that for those athletes who contract the virus the risk of becoming critically unwell is low, however even the course of a mild infection is likely have a significant impact on your ability to train for weeks to months, re-enforcing the need to be diligent with infection prevention measures.